MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Fixed issue in data source of SPN Status monitor that may lead to memory leak
 - Fixed error "Unsupported path format" in workflows targeting Filegroups
 - Fixed discovery error on non-readable availability replicas
-- Fixed wrong Run As profile in SSIS Seed Discovery
+- Fixed wrong Run As profile in the SQL Server Integration Services Seed Discovery
 - Fixed issue that caused rule "Disable Discovery of Selected DB Engines" to fail
 - Fixed discovery issue for databases in recovering state
 - Fixed issue in monitor "Securables Configuration Status" when it went critical on Shared-Memory-only SQL Servers

 ## December 2019 - 7.0.20.0 RTM

-[Including changes made in the prior preview release — v.7.0.18, November 2019.]
+[Including changes made in the prior preview release — v.7.0.18, November 2019]

 ### What's New

 - Updated MP to support SQL Server 2019 RTM
 - Added filter by edition to "Local DB Engine Discovery"
-- Redesigned DB Space monitoring to improve performance: Enabled by default monitors and performance rules targeting Database which watch for disk space consumption by ROWS Filegroups and Logfiles
+- Redesigned DB Space monitoring to improve performance: Enabled by default monitors and performance rules targeting Database which watch for disk space consumption by ROWS Filegroups and Log files
 - Redesigned DB Space monitoring: Added two monitors and two performance rules targeting Database to watch for disk space consumption by In-Memory and FILESTREAM data
-- Redesigned DB Space monitoring: Read-only filegroups now count as well
+- Redesigned DB Space monitoring: Read-only Filegroups now count as well
-- Redesigned DB Space monitoring: Disabled by default all workflows targeting Filegroups, Files, Logfiles
+- Redesigned DB Space monitoring: Disabled by default all workflows targeting Filegroups, Files, Log files
 - Redesigned XTP performance counters to make them completely version-agnostic
 - Added attribute "TCP Port" to "SQL DB Engine Class" and updated "DB Engine Discovery" to populate the new property
 - Added summary dashboard for System Center Operations Manager 2019 Web Console (HTML5)